mmaciej2/plez/README.md

     P.fig.tight_layout()
 ```

-These will automatically generate `plot.pdf`, which matches the IEEE conference style and single-column width, and is 0.9 times as tall as it is wide.
+These examples generate `plot.pdf`, which matches the IEEE conference style and single-column width, and is 0.9 times as tall as it is wide.

+## Installation

+To install, do `pip install .`, or `pip install -e .` for an editable version, which can be useful for adding new templates.

+The package also requires a `pdflatex` install and possibly `lualatex` and/or `xelatex` as well.

 ## API Information